Our story

 We’ve been actively exploring human behaviour since 1947 in our radical, artistic, questioning institution.

-From connecting with the lives of returning soldiers in the aftermath of war, our work has addressed rapid changes in business management, workplace demographics, and the adoption (or rejection) of new technologies throughout the 20th century.
+From connecting with the lives of returning soldiers in the aftermath of war, our work developed to address rapid changes in business management, workplace demographics, and the adoption (or rejection) of new technologies throughout the 20th century.

 1951: Optimisation of English mining teams inspires modern Organisation Development (OD)